amrvac/amrvac/doc/par.md

 recognized from the coordinate setting, and the corresponding range in angle phi must span 2 pi for cylindrical, and theta must then start at zero (to include the north pole) and/or end at pi (for the south pole) for spherical grids.
-The user just needs to set the typeboundary as if the singular axis is a symmetry boundary (using symm and asymm combinations) or use, e.g., typeboundary_min2='pole' and/or typeboundary_max2='pole'.
+The user just needs to set the typeboundary as typeboundary_min2=8*'pole' and/or typeboundary_max2=8*'pole' in 3D spherical coordinates or typeboundary_min1=8*'pole' in cylindrical/polar coordinates, or use symmetry boundary (using symm and asymm combinations).

+The case of periodic boundaries can be handled with setting 'periodic' for all variables at both boundaries that make up a periodic pair.
+Hence triple periodic in 3D MHD where 8 variables are at play means setting

+    typeboundary_min1=8*'periodic'
+    typeboundary_max1=8*'periodic'
+    typeboundary_min2=8*'periodic'
+    typeboundary_max2=8*'periodic'
+    typeboundary_min3=8*'periodic'
+    typeboundary_max3=8*'periodic'

 The possibility exists to put a boundary condition mimicking zero across the computational boundary, by selecting _typeboundary='noinflow'_